LOsioChico/vite-react-ts-tailwind-template/README.md

 - [✅] Add `Zustand` for state management
 - [✅] Add `config/features.json` file to add features to the project
 - [✅] Add `config/config.json` file to configure the project postinstall script
-- [⚒️] Add `@clack/prompts` for interactive CLI, to add features to the project and configure the project postinstall script
+- [✅] Add `@clack/prompts` for interactive CLI, to add features to the project and configure the project postinstall script
+- [🔜] Add an CLI gif animation to the README (Example of how to initialize the project)
 - [🔜] Add `React Icons` for icons
 - [🔜] Add `Vitest` for testing